Making a Decision on Cord Blood Stem Cell Banking

 - While bone marrow can also be a source of stem cells if needed, cord blood stem cells are easier to match for family members, thus increasing the chance that a family member can receive a related stem cell transplant.

 - Research has shown that patients who receive cord blood stem cell transplants have a smaller chance of rejecting the cells, compared to bone marrow stem cell transplants.

-Months before your due date, the cord blood bank sends you a collection kit that contains everything that is needed for the process.
+Months before your due date, the cord blood stem cell banking facility sends you a collection kit that contains everything that is needed for the process.
 The bank also sends your OB or Midwife instructions to make sure he or she knows how to collect the blood.
 When baby is born, and the umbilical cord is cut, the OB or Midwife collects the blood from the remaining umbilical cord and placenta (not from baby) into a syringe or blood bag.
 The process only takes a few minutes, and the blood is then set aside until all the birth excitement dies down.
 It can even be collected during a C-section.
 A family member places the cord blood into the pre-addressed mailing package, and makes one phone call to a medical courier to pick up the kit.
-Within hours the cord blood is picked up and shipped overnight to the cord blood bank.
+Within hours the cord blood is picked up and shipped overnight to the cord blood stem cell banking facility.
 Once there, it is processed.
 The stem cells are removed from the cord blood, and it is placed into deep freeze storage.
 Collecting cord blood is simple, completely safe and non-invasive, and takes very little time.

 Donating Cord Blood to a Public Bank

 Parents who choose not to use a private cord blood stem cell banking facility should strongly consider donating it to a public bank.
 There are several around the country, and some hospitals have programs set up for parents to donate.
 This makes the stem cells available to anyone who matches, and there is a huge need for this worldwide.
 Parents can investigate this option at their birth hospital.
 Donated units, however, are almost never available to the donating family if the need should arise.